Sunday, May 16, 12021 HE

-The image below is looking toward Slhx̱í7lsh but he is obscured in the shadows.
+The image below is looking toward Slhx̱í7lsh (Standing Man) but he is obscured in the shadows.
 I say “he” because the First Nations legend tells the story of the rock being a tribute to a father.

 And here you can see the monument a little more clearly as I approach.